davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## Underplated Farallon Plate mantle nappes

-The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position `[Figure reconstruction]` poses a highly viable alternative for the development of the site’s underlying mantle lithosphere.
-This is particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes `[Figure context]`.
+The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [@fig:reconstruction] poses a highly viable alternative for the development of the site’s underlying mantle lithosphere.
+This is particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes [@fig:context].
 Accretion of the Nacimiento belt occurred in the Late Cretaceous beneath the outer reaches of the Salinia nappe sequence [@Hall2013; @Chapman2016a].
 In their core area the Salinia nappes rode westwards on slightly older, higher metamorphic grade, Franciscan rocks that are